 CPU: 1.1GHz dual-core Intel Core M | Graphics: Intel HD Graphics 5300 | RAM: 8GB | Screen: 12-inch, 2,304 x 1,440 LED-backlit IPS display | Storage: 256GB SSD

 If you want a real bombshell of a laptop, look no further than the extremely slender MacBook.
-It's come a long way the days of being the MacBook Pro's rounded, plastic underling.
-Apple reintroduced the MacBook as one of the World's thinnest and lightest laptops featuring a razor sharp aluminum unibody and high-resolution Retina display that still hasn't made its way into the MacBook Air.
-The nigh travel-less keyboard takes a little getting used and forget about using ports without an adapter, but if you can get over these humps, the MacBook is a machine that will turn heads and make your friends jealous.
+It's come a long way from the days of being the MacBook Pro's rounded, plastic underling.
+Apple reintroduced the MacBook as one of the world's thinnest and lightest laptops featuring a razor sharp aluminum unibody design and high-resolution Retina display, which still hasn't made its way into the MacBook Air.
+The nigh travel-less keyboard takes a little getting used and you can forget about using ports without an adapter.
+But if you can get over these humps, it's a machine that turns heads and makes your friends jealous.

 Read the full review: New MacBook